bioimagebook/bioimagebook.github.io/README.md

 This book tries explain the main ideas of bioimage analysis in a practical and engaging way.

-You're currently looking at the ReadMe - for that actual book, see https://bioimagebook.github.io
+You're currently looking at the ReadMe - for the actual book, see https://bioimagebook.github.io